Theory of Atomata: Introduction

 \section{Introduction}

-Nondeterministic finite automata (NFA's), introduced by Rabin and Scott~\cite{RaSc59} in 1959, play a major role in the theory of automata.
+Nondeterministic finite automata (NFAs) were introduced by Rabin and Scott~\cite{RaSc59} in 1959 and still play a major role in the theory of automata.
 For many purposes it is necessary to convert an NFA to a deterministic finite automaton (DFA).
 In particular, for each NFA there exists a minimal DFA, unique up to isomorphism.
 This DFA is uniquely defined by every regular language, and uses the left quotients of the language as states.
 As well, it is possible to associate an NFA with each DFA, and this is the subject of the present paper.
 Our NFA is also uniquely defined by every regular language, and uses non-empty intersections of complemented and uncomplemented quotients---the ``atoms'' of the language---as states.

 It appears that the NFA most often associated with a regular language is the universal automaton, sometimes appearing under different names.
-A recent substantial survey by Lombardy and Sakarovitch~\cite{LoSa07} on the subject of the universal automaton contains its history and a detailed discussion of its properties.
+A substantial survey by Lombardy and Sakarovitch~\cite{LoSa07} on the subject of the universal automaton contains its history and a detailed discussion of its properties.
 We refer the reader to that paper, and mention only that research related to the universal automaton goes back to the 1970's: \eg, in~\cite{Car70} as reported in~\cite{ADN92}, \cite{Con71,KaWe70}.

-We call our NFA the ``\'atomaton''\footnote{The word should be pronounced with the accent on the first a.} because it is based on the atoms of a regular language; we add the accent to minimize the possible confusion between ``automaton'' and ``atomaton''.
-Automata isomorphic to our \'atomaton have previously appeared in 1992 in the little-known master's thesis~\cite{Sen92} of Sengoku, and in the 1995 paper~\cite{MaPo95} by Matz and Potthoff.
+We call our NFA the ``\'atomaton'' because it is based on the atoms of a regular language; we add the accent\footnote{The word should be pronounced with the accent on the first a.} to minimize the possible confusion between ``automaton'' and ``atomaton''.
+We prove that the \'atomaton of a regular language $L$ is isomorphic to the reverse automaton of the minimal DFA of the reverse language $L^R$.

 We introduce ``atomic'' automata, in which the right language of any state is a union of some atoms.
-This class of automata is a generalization of residual automata~\cite{DLT02} in which the right language of any state is a left quotient (which we prove to be a union of atoms), and includes also \'atomata (where the right language of any state is an atom), DFA's, and universal automata.
+This generalizes residual automata~\cite{DLT02} in which the right language of any state is a left quotient (which we prove to be a union of atoms), and includes also \'atomata (where the right language of any state is an atom), DFAs, and universal automata.